jasmeettt/JS-projects/README.md

 - A simple, lightweight E-Commerce website built with JavaScript and Local Storage.
 Add products to the cart, manage quantities, and persist cart data across sessions.
 Perfect for a basic online shopping experience! 🚀
 - **Tech Stack**: HTML, CSS, JavaScript.

+### 5. **Expanding Cards Project**

+- A visually engaging UI component where cards expand on click, revealing more details in an interactive and smooth manner.
+Ideal for showcasing images, content previews, or portfolio items! ✨
+- **Tech Stack**: HTML, CSS, JavaScript.

 ---

 ## 🛠️ Technologies Used